Halloween in Niagara Falls

 164,461 have chickened out of this "Scariest Haunted House Attraction".
 If you’re looking to keep that number static, then we suggest this might be one of the “things” you check off your “Halloween in Niagara Falls” night of fun list.

 Before all of this Halloween fun, fuel up at Starbucks with your favourite beverage.
 We're big fans of the Starbucks on Victoria Ave right beside the Courtyard Marriott hotel.
-Be sure to drop by before all of your Halloween fun begins.
+Be sure to drop by before all of your Halloween fun begins, as this location is giving away treat bags for the kiddos (2 treat bags for every handcrafted beverage purchased).
+Plus there will be prizes for kids dressed in costumes (if you tag starbucks on instagram while you are in the store).

 After all of these scary, delicious and fun things in Niagara Falls have come to an end, the Courtyard Marriott is just a short drive or footsteps away from some of these fun-filled Halloween attractions.
 You can rest easy after a busy day of exploring a day or night of Halloween in Niagara Falls.